-The Developer Fee will be calculated using the allowable total development cost limited by the DCA Per Unit Cost Limits.
 The Developer Fee for Applications for additional Credits (in the year the project is placed in service), shall be limited to the original approved Developer Fee.

 Deferred Developer Fee must be payable within the fifteen (15) year compliance period from available cash flow.
 The deferred portion cannot exceed 50% of the total amount of Developer Fee at initial application.